 - MIT Activities Midway (David Tamés, 2007, 2:19, starts @ 3:24 in MIT Zig Zag, Episode 10) [watch video]

 An example of quick-turnaround event coverage.
 Matt (the correspondent) and I (videographer/editor) interviewed students for about an hour, I shot cutaways for about 45 minutes, then we did a quick edit in about four hours.

 Have you come across a micro-documentaries that stood out for you as a particularly good example of the form?
-Please share it with me in the comments section below.
+Please share it with me as a comment below or via the contact form.